A paper

 EU PASR Project ISCAPS (2005-7):

-The French CIGREF Foundation (a recently created research foundation funded by the French Information Systems companies industry body CIGREF) funded the CBIE to investigate the emerging ethical values of digital object usage in southeast Asia as part of their ISD research programme.
-In this project, I collaborated with:
+The French CIGREF funded the CBIE to investigate the emerging ethical values of digital object usage in Southeast Asia as part of their ISD research programme.

-I collaborated with Dr Ian Brown of the Oxford Internet Institute on copyright issues and the ethical questions raised by ubiquitous computing in healthcare systems.
+I collaborated with Dr Ian Brown (at that time of the the Oxford Internet Institute) on copyright issues, and on the ethical questions raised by ubiquitous computing in healthcare systems.

 I co-authored (with Dr Rachel McCrindle of the University of Reading) a text book on the social and professional issues of the information society.
 Pandora's Box published by Wiley in December 2007.